-Remember you must show that you have enough funds to cover your first year tuition fees and a minimum of $10,000 for living expenses.
+Remember you must show that you have enough funds to cover your first year tuition fees, travel expenses, and the minimum for cost-of-living expenses:

 How do I fill out the "Employment" section?

 The information you provide in this section helps IRCC have a fuller picture of your activities within the last ten years:

 - Include all part-time and full-time jobs as well as any internships and practicum placements, even if they were unpaid.

 - Under “current activity”, if you are not currently working/employed, but you are a student, write “student” as activity and your school name as “employer”.
 Your ‘to’ date can be the month and year of your study permit application; for example, if you are applying in April 2022, indicate this in your ‘to’ field.

 - If you are working at the time of application, write the month and year of your application submission as your ‘To’ date.

 - Fill out the form in chronological order, with the most recent job first.

 - If you need more space, provide additional information in a Letter of Explanation.

 How do I answer "Background" questions?

-You must provide honest answers to these questions.
-Please contact International Student Advising if you answered “yes” to questions 2(a) or 2(b) so that you are fully aware of any implications.
+Please contact International Student Advising if you answered “yes” to any of the questions so that you are aware of possible implications.

-Important: If you have previously applied for a Canadian study permit, a Temporary Resident Visa (TRV), or a work permit, whether it is approved or rejected, you must report it to IRCC by checking the box "Yes" on 2(c) and writing down when you applied for each type of document in the box in addition to any details.
+Important: If you have previously applied for a Canadian study permit, a Temporary Resident Visa (TRV), a work permit, or permanent residence, whether it is approved or rejected, you must report it to IRCC by checking the box "Yes" on 2(c) and writing down when you applied for each type of document in the box in addition to any details.